synapsec-ai/soundsright-subnet/mining/running_miner.md

 2. Miner uploads the model to HuggingFace and makes it publicly available.
 3. Miner ensures that their model is compatible with the validator script used to benchmark their model.
 See the [model tutorial doc](model_formatting.html) for more details.
 4. Miner updates their .env file with the model's data and restarts their miner neuron.
 The miner will automatically trigger the process of communicating the model data with validators upon restarting.
+5. Miner receives Feedback synapses from validators containing benchmarking results.
+Please see section 6. of this guide for more information on how you can log this data and incorporate it into your fine-tuning.

 Note that there is **no fine-tuning script contained within the miner neuron itself**--all miners are responsible for fine-tuning their models externally.
 Miner neurons are only used to communicate model data to validators.